QCD thermalization: Ab initio approaches and interdisciplinary connections: Signatures of non-equilibrium QCD

 \subsection{Bulk observables}

-We discussed previously limiting fragmentation of hadron distributions and its potential to distinguish initial and final state effects in hadron-hadron collisions~\cite{Goncalves:2019uod}.
-We will now discuss other bulk observables in high energy nucleus-nucleus, hadron-nucleus and hadron-hadron collisions that can help constrain the properties of saturated gluons and their early-time evolution.
+We previously discussed limiting fragmentation of hadron distributions and its potential to distinguish initial and final state effects in hadron-hadron collisions~\cite{Goncalves:2019uod}.
+We will now discuss other bulk observables in high energy nucleus-nucleus, hadron-nucleus, and hadron-hadron collisions that can help constrain the properties of saturated gluons and their early-time evolution.
 In the smaller systems, even if the system hydrodynamizes quickly, the large shape fluctuations of partons will provide insight into multi-parton correlations in the initial state~\cite{Mantysaari:2020axf}; understanding these from first principles is a challenging problem~\cite{Dumitru:2020fdh} that may also require the EIC to resolve.

-While holographic ab initio calculations in strongly-coupled quantum field theories typically serve as demonstrators of possible mechanisms in heavy-ion collisions such as fast hydrodynamization discussed in Sec.~\ref{sec.strongBjorken}, there exist a number of works working out their detailed phenomenological consequences.
-One such work is \cite{vanderSchee:2013pia}, which used holographic boost-invariant dynamics with transverse expansion as a successful model of preflow.
-Another development is \cite{vanderSchee:2015rta}, which treated planar shock-waves collisions discussed in Sec.~\ref{sec.planarshocks} as an explicit model of initial state physics.
-While studies in Ref.~\cite{vanderSchee:2015rta} did recover qualitative features of soft particle spectra, the rapidity distribution of produced particles came out too narrow.
-It would be very interesting to explore more complicated holographic models of heavy-ion collisions and constrain them by trying to match the experimental data.
+A number of works have explored applications of holographic ideas to the study of bulk observables in heavy-ion collisions.
+A universal prediction of holography is that of hydrodynamization being distinct from local thermalization.
+A specific phenomenological investigation implementing this idea used holographic boost invariant dynamics with transverse expansion as a successful model of preflow~\cite{vanderSchee:2013pia}.
+Another development was discussed in Ref.~\cite{vanderSchee:2015rta}, which treated the planar shockwave collisions discussed in Sec.~\ref{sec.planarshocks} as an explicit model of initial state physics.
+While this study recovered qualitative features of soft particle spectra, the rapidity distribution of produced particles is too narrow relative to the experimental data.
+It would be very interesting to explore more complicated holographic models of heavy-ion collisions and constrain them with experimental data.